ehoversten/Teaching_Review/javascript/functions/higher_order.md

 &nbsp;
 ### Filter: `Array.prototype.filter()`
-`filter` allows us to pick which elements of the array should remain in the transformed list by passing a filtering function that returns a Boolean value (true/false).
+`filter()` allows us to pick which elements of the array should remain in the transformed list by passing a filtering function that returns a Boolean value (true/false).

+* Slightly Simplified: The filter() method `creates a new array` with all elements that pass the test implemented by the provided function.

 ```javascript
 function isAboveMyRange(value) {
   return value >= 25;
 }

 var filtered = [12, 5, 8, 130, 44].filter(isAboveMyRange);
 // filtered is [130, 44]
 ```